 How to tell if Sushi is bad, rotten or spoiled?

-How to store Sushi and sashimi to maximize its shelf life?
+How to store Sushi to extend its shelf life?

 What are our shelf life resources?

-Our content incorporates research from multiple resources, including the U.S. Department of Agriculture and the U.S. Food & Drug Administration.
-In addition, we scour the web for informative articles and reports related to food safety, food storage and the shelf life of sushi.
+In determining how long Sushi lasts, our content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
+In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of Sushi.